JanisGeise/sparseSpatialSampling/README.md

 ## General notes
 ### Memory requirements
+The grid generation currently requires the storage of the complete tree structure when creating the mesh, which is a bottleneck for large meshes (see section *known issues*).
+A solution for this issue will be implemented in future versions of $S^3$.

-The RAM needs to be large enough to hold at least:
+For the interpolation and export of fields, the RAM needs to be large enough to hold at least:
 - a single snapshot of the original grid
 - the original grid
 - the interpolated grid (size depends on the specified target metric)